 Mountain Sculpture - Slideshow

 Also located in the center of the memorial park is another enigmatic sculpture.
 Resembling the face of a cartoonish "Fly-Man", this small sculpture (roughly 2m tall) is a carved marble block placed on a concrete platform.
 It sits with no attached plaques, signs or information of any kind which might indicate what it memorializes or what it is intended to symbolize.
 My assumption is that this sculpture is not original to the 1960 construction of the memorial park, as the shape of the sculpture does not seem in keeping with the artistic style of Bogdan Bogdanović.
 Overall, the sculpture is in reasonable condition, with no visible degradation, graffiti or vandalism.
 Meanwhile, no honorific flowers, wreaths or flowers, possibly indicating a lack of community engagement with the sculpture.

 Fly-Man sculpture - Slideshow

 National Heroes Memorial:

-Also within the burial mound complex is a roughly hewn stone cube which originally commemorated four local Serbian "People's National Heroes" from the People's Liberation Struggle (WWII).
+Also within the burial mound complex is a roughly hewn stone cube that originally commemorated four local Serbian "People's National Heroes" from the People's Liberation Struggle (WWII).
 The four Partisan fighters originally honored here were Janko Čmelić, Stanko "Veljko" Paunović, Boško "Pinky" Palkovljević and Slobodan "Paja" Bajić.
-When it was first built, this memorial stone had one of these four named inscribed on each of the stone cube's four faces with raised metal lettering (Slide 3).
+When it was first built, this memorial stone had one of these four names inscribed on each of the stone cube's four faces with raised metal lettering (Slide 3).
 After the neglect of this memorial in the 1990s, the inscribed names began to be damaged and chipped away at by vandals.
 By the early 2010s, these inscriptions were completely removed.
 Currently, all that exists is the blank spaces where these inscribed names once existed.